 - Match Preview Window: Clicking the Match Preview Window radio button sets the resulting render to match the existing render preview window size. - Fit in Preview Window: Alternately, clicking the Fit in Preview Window radio button will fit the resulting render within the render preview window, while maintaining the specified aspect ratio. - Render to Exact Resolution: Clicking the Render to Exact Resolution radio button will generate the render results according to the specific resolution specified in the following fields. - Width: Enter the width in pixels for the render window in the Width field.
 Larger measurements take longer to render and require more disk space. - Height: Enter the height in pixels for the render window in the Height field.
-Larger measurements take longer to render and require more disk space. - Resolution: Enter the resolution in dot pixels per inch (DPI) in the Resolution field.
-72DPI is normal for screen-resolution images and is suitable for images you intend to distribute online.
-300DPI is appropriate for most print functions, and 1200DPI is used when you need extreme detail.
-Higher resolution images require more disk space and take longer to render. - Constrain Aspect Ratio: Checking the Constrain Aspect Ratio checkbox preserves the render window's aspect ratio (width divided by height).
-For example, if you begin with 640x480 and change the 640 to 1280, the height will automatically change to 960.
-Clearing this checkbox disables this option. - Match Document Window: Clicking the Match Document Window button sets the Document window's current size in the Width and Height fields.
+Larger measurements take longer to render and require more disk space. - Resolution: Enter the resolution in pixels per inch (PPI) in the Resolution field.
+72PPI is normal for screen-resolution images and is suitable for images you intend to distribute online.
+300PPI is appropriate for most print functions.
+Higher Pixel Per Inch settings (for example, 1200 PPI) are used to match the image resolution to the size and quality capabilities of the printer.
+Higher resolution images require more disk space and take longer to render.